longndt/react-course/react-javascript/lesson2-component-hook/theory/theory2.md

 **Best Practices:**
 - One component per file for maintainability
-- PropTypes for runtime type safety and validation
+- PropTypes for runtime type checking in JavaScript
 - Lift state to common parent when sharing
 - Use Context for deep prop drilling
 - Functional updates for state based on previous value